🔥 Scaling Predictive Coding to 100+ Layer Networks

 The second problem is shared with backpropagation-trained networks, while the first is unique to PC (and possibly other energy-based algorithms).
 Together, they make training and convergence of the PC inference dynamics challenging, especially at large depth.

-To make a long story short, we find that it seems impossible to solve both problems at once, but because PCNs with highly ill-conditioned inference landscapes can still be trained, we aim to solve the problem (2) at the expense of problem (1).
+To make a long story short, we find that it seems impossible to solve both problems at once, but because PCNs with highly ill-conditioned inference landscapes can still be trained, we aimed to solve the problem (2) at the expense of problem (1).

 \(\mu\)PC